Tubal ectopic pregnancy

-Large volume echogenic free fluid is present in the pelvis, particularly in the region of the right adnexae, in keeping with haemoperitoneum.
+Large volume echogenic free fluid is present in the pelvis, particularly in the region of the right adnexae, in keeping with hemoperitoneum.
 There is further moderate volume anechoic free fluid in the pelvis and in the perihepatic space and Morrisons (hepatorenal) pouch.

 In the right adnexae, a gestational sac is present, upto 2.1 cm in maximal dimension, with a fetal pole evident.
 No definite fetal heart beat identified on Doppler M-mode assessment.

 The uterus is anteverted, with a small amount of echogenic fluid/blood in the endometrial cavity.
-The uterus was difficult to fully characterise as the patient was unable to empty her bladder, but no definite intrauterine gestation was identified.
+The uterus was difficult to fully characterize as the patient was unable to empty her bladder, but no definite intrauterine gestation was identified.

 1 case question available